alephnode/alephnode/src/pages/13-jiggy-jest-jenkins-one/index.md

 ### A Practical Approach: What We're Building

 For the sake of this article, I'm going to focus on writing meaningful unit tests to show off common testing practices.
 To do this, I'll use Jest, a popular JavaScript testing framework.
-There are quite a few nifty features that come stock with the library, and I'll be sure to point them out as we code along.
+There are quite a few nifty features that come stock with the library, including:

+- coverage reports
+- built-in assertions
+- automatic mocking
+- simple spying

+I'll be sure to point them out as we go along.

 It's worth noting that there's been a lot of discussion in the community about the right formula for testing applications.
 The conventional wisdom was to aim for a <a href="https://martinfowler.com/bliki/TestPyramid.html" target="_blank">pyramid-style</a> methodology, where unit testing is the most abundant type of tests available for the service, followed by component and integration tests and finally reaching end-to-end (E2E) tests at the top.

 Another model would be the venerable Kent C. Dodds' testing trophy.
-In short, the mantra is: <a href="https://kentcdodds.com/blog/write-tests" target="_blank">Write tests.
+In short, the mantra is:

+<a href="https://kentcdodds.com/blog/write-tests" target="_blank">Write tests.
 Not too many.
+Mostly integration.</a>

-Mostly integration.</a> According to his heuristic, there's a diminishing return in stability after reaching a certain point (70 percent, for example).
+According to his heuristic, there's a diminishing return in stability after reaching a certain point (70 percent, for example).

 Whichever you choose, what's important is that it increases your shipping confidence.
 As long as the project is reliable, scalable, and maintainable, build out any model that is successful for your project or team.
 For me, I feel uneasy taking on legacy code bases with anything less than 90 percent coverage, at least until I'm familiar with the system.
 I'm sure other developers feel the same, which leads me to believe that poor coverage might impact a team's ability to attract talent.
 Food for thought!

 Anyway, this brings us to the example project.
 In short, it's a simple script that sends an email using Amazon's SES service.
 The deploy target is a lambda function.
-I'll explain more on the infrastructure in the follow-up article on Jenkins and Terraform for CI/CD and infrastructure as code (IaC), respectively.
+I'll explain more on the infrastructure in the follow-up article, which will focus on Jenkins and Terraform for CI/CD and infrastructure as code (IaC) examples, respectively.

-By the end of this article, I hope to show you some of the solutions available through Jest, including:

-- coverage reports
-- built-in assertions
-- automatic mocking
-- simple spying

-... and many other life-saving features.

 Alright, let's jump in.